Buford Trout Hatchery

 The trail terminates in a boardwalk and viewing platform that overlooks a beaver swamp.
 Waterfowl and occasional upland birds can be viewed from the platform.

-hatchery has a limited number of loaner cane fishing poles.
+- Anglers should bring their own fishing equipment if possible.
+The hatchery has a limited number of loaner fishing poles.

-Catfish can be caught on larger #6 hooks, larger bobbers, and 6- or 8-lb. test line.
-The best baits for catfish are night crawlers, commercially available stink baits, or pieces of hotdogs.
+- Catfish can be caught on larger #6 hooks, larger bobbers, and 6- or 8-lb. test line.
+The best baits for catfish are night crawlers, commercially available stink baits, or small pieces of hotdogs.

-Picnic tables at the Family Fishing Pond are available for anglers
+- Picnic tables at the Family Pond are available for anglers or hikers.

-A weekly hatchery tour is offered for the public at 1:00 PM each
+A guided hatchery tour is offered for the public at 1:00 p.m. each Saturday.